canonical/certification-docs/Policy_Guide.rst

 OS and Kernel Versions
 ----------------------
 Certifications are available for the two most recent LTS versions of Ubuntu Server.
-At this time, this includes 16.04 LTS and 18.04 LTS
+At this time, this includes 18.04 LTS and 20.04 LTS

 Certification is never granted for Interim releases of Ubuntu Server (non-LTS versions such as 18.10, 19.04 or 19.10).

-Certification Testing should be performed using the LTS and GA kernel initially (e.g. 18.04 LTS and GA kernel chosen via MAAS).
+Certification Testing should be performed using the LTS release and GA kernel initially (e.g. 20.04 LTS and the GA kernel option in MAAS).

-When hardware cannot pass certification because of hardware support issues with the GA kernel, testers may use the most recent HWE kernel option (e.g. 18.04 LTS and the HWE kernel option chosen via MAAS) to perform testing.
+When hardware cannot pass certification because of hardware support issues with the GA kernel, testers may use the most recent HWE kernel option (e.g. 18.04 LTS and the HWE kernel option in MAAS) to perform testing.

 Certification is valid from the certified kernel onward including all subsequent kernel updates and HWE kernel releases for that LTS.

-In other words, if a system is certified using 18.04 and the 4.15 GA kernel, that system is certified for the 4.15, 4.18, 5.0 and currently 5.3 kernels that comprise the 18.04 LTS and LTS Point Release family.
+In other words, if a system is certified using 18.04 and the 4.15 GA kernel, that system is certified for the 4.15 (18.04 GA), 4.18 (18.04.2 HWE), 5.0 (18.04.3 HWE), 5.3 (18.04.4 HWE) and eventually 5.4 (18.04.5 HWE) kernels that comprise the 18.04 LTS and LTS Point Release family.

 If a system is certified using 18.04 LTS and the HWE kernel, then the certification is valid from that HWE kernel version onward.
-Thus if the system was certified using 18.04 LTS and the 5.0 HWE kernel, the system is considered certified for the 18.04.3 LTS HWE Kernel version 5.0 and the 18.04.4 LTS HWE Kernel version 5.4.
+Thus if the system was certified using 18.04 LTS and the 5.0 HWE kernel, the system is considered certified for the 18.04.3 LTS HWE Kernel version 5.0 and the 18.04.4 LTS HWE Kernel version 5.3 and the 18.04.5 LTS HWE Kernel version 5.4.

 Any exceptions to this policy will be decided on a case by case basis before the certification can be accepted.